Supraventricular tachycardia (SVT) are a group of tachycardias in which at least a structure above the bundle of His is necessary for its continuance.

 - Narrow QRS complex tachycardia with HR between 200 and 300 bpm.

 - Non-sinus P waves can be found following the QRS complex.

-The stimulus is conducted down to the ventricles through the accessory pathway and then up to the atria through the conduction system.
-As the ventricular depolarisation occurs completely via accessory pathway, the QRS complex is wide.
+The stimulus is conducted from the atria to the ventricles via the accessory pathway, and returns to the atria via the conduction system.
+As the ventricular depolarisation occurs completely by the accessory pathway, the QRS complex is wide.

-Antidromic Tachycardia is a wide QRS complex Supraventricular Tachycardia.
+Antidromic tachycardia is a supraventricular tachycardia with wide QRS complexes.